TEvans-Developer/HomeLab/README.md

 <br>v.
 Enter the following command into the terminal.
 <br>Invoke-WebRequest -Uri https://downloads.limacharlie.io/sensor/windows/64 -Outfile C:\Users\User\Downloads\lc_sensor.exe

-<br> From here you wan to enter the command to shift into the standard command prompt
+<br> From here you want to enter the command to shift into the standard command prompt
 <br> "<i>cmd.exe</i>"

 <br>vi.
 We then will copy the installer code that is provide from the LimaCharlie website into our terminal